 Who makes Ghost energy drink?

 Though Ghost is an independent company, in 2020 the folks at Anheuser-Busch made a heavy investment into Ghost and now helps with distribution.
 This widened Ghost’s availability considerably and got the product into a larger variety of stores—almost 50% of all grocery and convenience stores according to the latest polls.
-This is fantastic because now if you’re craving a Teenage Mutant Ninja Turtle “Ooze” flavored energy drink the next time you’re shopping, you have a 50% chance of being able to just stroll on over and grab one!

 How much caffeine is in Ghost energy drink?

 Ghost energy drink contains 200mg of natural caffeine, which is about the same as a couple cups of coffee.
 That’s a generally safe level, depending on how caffeine affects you.
 If you tend to go full Cornholio-mode after a couple sips of java, then maybe take it easy on the energy drinks!

 When did Ghost energy drink come out?

 Ghost was co-founded by Ryan Hughes, a former professional bodybuilder, with Daniel Lourenco in 2016.
 According to a Forbes article, they wanted to market an energy drink that had “authenticity at its core,” citing that other energy drinks advertised a fake version of fitness.
 I will not be making any jokes about these musclebound fellows for fear of getting stuffed in a locker or getting my underwear pulled over the top of my head in front of my crush, thank you very much for respecting this.